Shoobx/mypy-zope/README.md

 * Stub files are largely incomplete
 * Interface compatibility checker will not type-check non-method attributes

-## Under development!
+## Ready to use!

-Currently the project is in a very early stage of development and might not be practically usable yet.
+Currently, the project is used in production in various substantially large projects and considered production-grade, however there still might be subtle bugs around.
 Suggestions and pull requests are welcomed!